roxma/python-support.nvim/README.md

 ## Requirements

-- python2 in your `$PATH`
+- python2 in your `$PATH`, with virtualenv installed
 - python3 in your `$PATH`
-- virtualenv installed for python2 and python3

 ## Usage